First Nations Environmental Contaminants Program for communities and organizations south of 60th Parallel: 2025 to 2026 call for proposals

 Provide estimates for laboratory testing and analysis (cost per sample) accompanied by laboratory quotes.

-Note: All equipment purchased with FNECP funding is to remain the sole property of the First Nations communities and to be used for public good and not be in the private ownership as a condition of not returning it to the Crown.
 The project team must submit a letter from the First Nation's financial officer stating that the equipment will continue to be used for public purposes after the end of the project.

 Important: Fees for professional services offered by consultants and academics cannot exceed 40% of the total fund provided by the FNECP in order to ensure economic equity between the scientific and community partners.